Parvin16/sd_training/readme.md

 Getting start with DC :
 * The differences in Yosys compare to previous labs, is that we have specify our target and link library instead of just reading the db file, and also take care of various file formats, while writing the netlist or/and ddc.
+eg: write-format ddc-hierarchy -o file.ddc
 * Start-up Commands :
 eg: For opening dc in non-GUI: 'dc_shell', for GUI: 'design_vision', after invoking csh, and to open GUI after opening dc_shell: 'gui_start'
 * Will be having dummy libraries at begining if not provided.
 * Uses GTECH lib to understand the logic when a Verilog file is read into it.
 * For a standard design, multiple libraries at various PVT corner, different library for flops and different libraries for combo logic, can be specified.
 Linking helps in appending the relevant ones.
 * **.synopsys_dc.setup** - can provide libraries during startup itself without any additional command specification.
+What .synopsys_dc.setup defined :
+-> link_library: the library used for interpreting input description.
+-> target_library: the ASIC technology that the design is mapped to.
+-> symbol_library: used during schematic generation.
+-> search_path: the path to search for unsolved reference library or design.
+-> synthetic_library: designware library to be used.
 * DC reads .synopsys_dc.setup files in order :
 1. Synopsys installation directory (all user projects)
 2. User home directory (all projects for this user)